 Russet gold; small white marks on chest and feet acceptable.

-Hungarian Vizsla Puppies
+Hungarian Vizsla Breed

 An ancient, playful, rust coloured, Magyar pointer